Claiming money owed to you

 - Statutory Adoption Pay

-If your employer’s insolvent and you’re having trouble getting these payments, call HMRC on 0191 225 5221 for help.
-Find out about call charges.
+If your employer’s insolvent and you’re having trouble getting these payments, call the Statutory Payment Disputes Team.